AckerlyXu/heima/articles/cosmos-db/local-emulator.md

 Use the following tips to help troubleshoot issues you encounter with the Azure Cosmos DB emulator:

+- If you installed a new version of the Emulator and are experiencing errors, ensure you reset your data.
+You can reset your data by right-clicking the Azure Cosmos DB Emulator icon on the system tray, and then clicking Reset Data….
+If that does not fix the errors, you can uninstall and reinstall the app.
+See [Uninstall the local emulator](#uninstall) for instructions.

 - If the Azure Cosmos DB emulator crashes, collect dump files from c:\Users\user_name\AppData\Local\CrashDumps folder, compress them, and attach them to an email to [askcosmosdb@microsoft.com](mailto:askcosmosdb@microsoft.com).

 - If you experience crashes in CosmosDB.StartupEntryPoint.exe, run the following command from an admin command prompt: